iCliniq Logo

 Introduction:

 Nausea and vomiting are not diseases; they are symptoms that can happen because of different conditions like stomach flu, early pregnancy, and head injury, both in adults and children.
 There are different ways to cure it.
-But many remedies will not help to cure the condition, but they may help you to feel better.
+But many remedies will not help to cure the condition, but they may help the individual to feel better.

 What Is the Difference Between Nausea and Vomiting?

 Vomiting is the voluntary or involuntary emptying of stomach contents through the mouth.
-Nausea is a feeling of uneasiness in the stomach which often accompanies the urge to vomit, but it does not always lead to vomiting.
+Nausea is a feeling of uneasiness in the stomach that often accompanies the urge to vomit, but it does not always lead to vomiting.
 Instead, the vomiting triggers can come from the stomach, intestine, dizziness, motion sickness, head injury, headache, or food irritation.

 What Are the Causes of Nausea and Vomiting?